 Nongriat is a combination of two words “Nong” meaning village and “Riat” meaning cliffs or ridges.
-So it literally means “A village surrounded by ridges” – and that’s exactly what you are going to find in Nongriat, in addition to its mesmerizing beauty, natural swimming pools and friendly people
+In English, the word will literally means “A village surrounded by ridges”.
+And that’s exactly what you are going to find there, in addition to its mesmerizing beauty, natural swimming pools and friendly people.

-But how did people of Nongriat come across such a wonderful idea?
+But how did the people come across such a wonderful idea?
 Well, there’s a story…

 People of Nongriat

-People of Nongriat are extremely welcoming with many of them quite well-verse with English.
-As soon as you’ll book a room in two of the only options available at the village you’re going to be treated with a 5 star hotel like hospitality and a cup of tea.
+The people of Nongriat are extremely welcoming with many of them quite well-versed in English.
 And trust me, that is exactly when your love affair with Khasi Hills and its people will begin.